radial/core-busyboxplus/README.md

 This repository creates a busybox image with a full-chain from scratch using [Buildroot](http://buildroot.uclibc.org).
-It was compiled to make use of the small size of Busybox with the following additional items for a "base" image:
+It was compiled to make use of the small size of Busybox with the following items for a "base" image:

 * System
     * Wide character support